ALEXJAZZ008008/DevelopmentProject/Languages and their Compilers/spl/README.txt

 The files in this directory are supplied as deliverables for the 08348 (Languages and their Compilers) Assessed Coursework.
-This includes a compiler written to compile SPL into C and tests which can be performed upon the compiler.
+This includes a compiler written to compile SPL into ANSI C and tests which can be performed upon the compiler.

 Inventory